 - Sell your unwanted belongings – Selling unwanted belongings is a great way to save money when preparing for a move.
 Your move cost will be cheaper since you will have fewer things to transport and you will receive cash for your unwanted items.
 Here’s how you can have a successful garage sale before you move.

 - Donate any items that are not worth selling – If you have any items that are not worth selling, consider donating them.
-When donating your unwanted items, ask for a receipt so you can write-off your donation when you file for taxes.
+When donating your unwanted items, ask for a receipt so you can write off your donation when you file for taxes.
 And if you need assistance, here are some charities you can schedule a free pick up with.

 4 Weeks: Pick An Option For Moving Your Goods